 Review accounts and charges with guests during the check out process.

 Clean and maintain lobby and common areas, such as restocking supplies and watering plants.

 Keep records of room availability and guests' accounts, manually or using computers.

 Record guest comments or complaints, referring customers to managers as necessary.

-Post charges, such those for rooms, food, liquor, or telephone calls, to ledgers manually or by using computers.
+Post charges, such as those for rooms, food, liquor, or telephone calls, to ledgers, manually or by using computers.